will-jj/will-jj.github.io/_posts/2017-05-20-Hello-World.md

 ---
 layout: post
-title: The page is functional
+title: The page is now functioning correctly
 ---

-Expect posts in the future...
+Expect more insightful posts in the future...

 [//]: # (![_config.yml]({{ site.baseurl }}/images/config.png))